Geotab/mobile-sdk-ios/README.md

 Geotab Mobile SDK is a Swift Package.
 Refer to Apple document for how to add the SDK to your project: https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app

+Using the Mobile SDK with SwiftUI is not recommended.

 **Add Background mode capabilities**